sanidhyayadav01/AgriNexus/README.md

 # 🌱 AgriNexus

-AgriNexus is a full-stack web application designed to empower farmers and agriculture enthusiasts with modern tools for sustainable farming.
+AgriNexus is a web application designed to empower farmers and agriculture enthusiasts with modern tools for sustainable farming.
 It provides personalized crop recommendations, soil testing utilities, and access to sustainable farming practices — all aimed at improving productivity while preserving the environment.

 ---